intel-lab-lkp/linux/Documentation/filesystems/ext4/blockgroup.rst

 block.
-Since the size of the block group descriptor structure is 64 bytes, a meta-block group contains 16 block groups for filesystems with a 1KB block size, and 64 block groups for filesystems with a 4KB blocksize.
+Since the size of the block group descriptor structure is 64 bytes, a meta-block group contains 16 block groups for filesystems with a 1KB block size, and 64 block groups for filesystems with a 4KB block size.
 Filesystems can either be created using this new block group descriptor layout, or existing filesystems can be resized on-line, and the field s_first_meta_bg in the superblock will indicate the first block group using this new layout.